 Internships (or Off-Campus Independent Work)

-require separate forms, which are available in the Career Development Office.
-These courses will be added to students' programs upon receipt of the completed, approved forms.
+are applied for with an internship learning agreement (ILA), which is available in the Career Development Office.
+These courses will be added to students' registration once the approved ILA is received by the Office of the Registrar from the CDO.
 Deadlines for submitting the internship learning agreement are published in the "Important Dates for Students."
 Students may apply 8 internship credits to the 120 credits required for the degree.

 Location of Classes

 All classes meet at Goucher College unless otherwise indicated in the Course Schedule Booklet.

 Forms and instructions for declaring or changing a major and/or minor are available in the Office of the Associate Provost for the Undergraduate Program.
 All students must declare a major before registering for the first semester of their third year.
 The completed forms are submitted to the Office of the Associate Provost for the Undergraduate Program in Van Meter G24.

 Name Change Policy